Investing

 Key Takeaways

 Imagine you’re standing at the edge of a pool on a warm day.
-You can cannonball in—total immersion, one decisive moment—or you can wade in from the shallow end, letting your body adjust inch by inch.
+You can cannonball in, total immersion in one decisive moment.
+Or you can wade in from the shallow end, letting your body adjust inch by inch.
 The water temperature is the same either way, and the cannonball gets you swimming sooner.
 But if the water turns out to be colder than expected, the wader feels a lot less shock.
-That’s the core of the DCA-vs.-lump-sum debate: both get you into the market, but they differ in how much short-term discomfort you’re willing to absorb.

 Two Strategies, One Goal

-Both DCA and lump-sum investing aim to put your money to work in the market.
-They differ only in timing.
 With lump-sum investing, every dollar starts compounding from day one.
 With DCA, your later installments sit in cash (or a money market fund) earning relatively little while they wait their turn.
-That idle cash is the hidden cost of DCA—and the main reason lump sum tends to win over time.
+That idle cash is the hidden cost of DCA, and its the main reason lump sum tends to win over time.

 Lump Sum: All In, Day One